Upcoming Auditions

 Friday Night House Party Team Commitment

-Teams will perform on Fridays and some Thursdays through the end of May.
+Teams will perform on Fridays and some Thursdays from the beginning of September through the end of May.
 As with Thursday teams, we expect cast members to:

 • Perform twice a month